sbird/fake_spectra/README.md

 ```

+The MPI feature doese NOT work on Voronoi meshes due to dependency of particles and
+the whole snapshot needs to be loaded on memory.
+So, for large simulations like Arepo
+to use the MPI feature you have to manually pass the `kernel="tophat"` to `RandSpectra()`
+or `GriddedSpectra()`.
+This choice of kernel is accurate.
+For more see [here](https://github.com/sbird/fake_spectra/blob/d0ec14e049fdced086fd9de9b9f16afddc1c71bc/fake_spectra/spectra.py#L76)

 Generated spectra will be saved into HDF5 files, for ease of later analysis.
 Each spectral generation routine saves spectra to a differently named file.